csujedihy/LG-Ultrafine-Brightness/README.md

 A tool to adjust brightness of LG Ultrafine 4k/5K on Windows without the help of Bootcamp.
 I built my own PC and made this tool to adjust brightness through my PC.

-The program simply send set feature report to the device via USB and then the LG 4/5K monitor adjust the brightness upon receiving such reports.
+The program sends set feature report to the device to adjust the brightness.

 This project is derived from [https://github.com/unknownzerx/lguf-brightness](https://github.com/unknownzerx/lguf-brightness).